camunda/camunda-docs-manual/content/reference/dmn11/drg/index.md

 </definitions>
 ```

-# Decision Requirements Diagram Id
+# Decision Requirements Graph Id

-The id is the technical identifier of the DRD.
+The id is the technical identifier of the DRG.
 It is set in the `id` attribute on the `definitions` element.

-Each DRD should have an unique id when it is [deployed] to the Camunda BPM
+Each DRG should have an unique id when it is [deployed] to the Camunda BPM
 platform.
-The engine use the id as the decision requirement definition key of the deployed
+The engine use the id as the decision requirements definition key of the deployed
-`DecisionRequirementDefinition`.
+`DecisionRequirementsDefinition`.

 ```xml
 <definitions xmlns="http://www.omg.org/spec/DMN/20151101/dmn11.xsd"